Fair-Forward/datasets/README.md

 > **Note:** This data catalog is currently a prototype and is not yet fully developed.
 It is intended to showcase the concept and functionality, but may undergo significant changes in the future.

+## How to Update the Catalog

+The content of this catalog is primarily sourced from a [Google Sheet](https://docs.google.com/spreadsheets/d/18sgZgPGZuZjeBTHrmbr1Ra7mx8vSToUqnx8vCjhIp0c/edit?gid=561894456#gid=561894456).
+Changes made to the sheet (e.g., adding a new project, updating details) need to be reflected on the website.

+There are two main ways to update the website:

+1.  **Local Update (for Developers):**
+    *   Ensure you have the prerequisites installed (see Development section).
+    *   Run the build script locally: `python build_from_google_sheets.py`
+    *   This fetches the latest data, generates `docs/index.html`, updates `docs/data_catalog.xlsx`, and creates project files.
+    *   Commit and push all changed files (including `index.html`, `.xlsx`, backups, and any new files in `docs/public/projects/`) to the `main` branch.

+2.  **Update via GitHub Actions (for Non-Developers with Repo Access):**
+    *   This method allows updating the website directly from GitHub without running code locally.
+    *   Go to the repository's **Actions** tab on GitHub.
+    *   In the left sidebar, click on the "**Manually Update Website from Google Sheets**" workflow.
+    *   Above the list of workflow runs, click the "**Run workflow**" dropdown button.
+    *   Ensure the "Branch: `main`" is selected.
+    *   Click the green "**Run workflow**" button.
+    *   The workflow will fetch the latest data from the Google Sheet, rebuild the website, and automatically commit the changes to the `main` branch.
+The live website will be updated shortly after the workflow completes successfully.

+## How to Contribute Data

+Want to add your dataset or AI use case to this catalog?
+Great!

+1.  **Access the Source:** The data for this catalog lives in this [Google Sheet](https://docs.google.com/spreadsheets/d/18sgZgPGZuZjeBTHrmbr1Ra7mx8vSToUqnx8vCjhIp0c/edit?gid=561894456#gid=561894456).
+2.  **Add Your Project:** Add a new row to the sheet and fill in the details for your project.
+Please follow the format of existing entries and use the second row as a guide for the expected content in each column.
+3.  **Update the Website:** Once you've added your information to the Google Sheet, the website needs to be rebuilt to include it.
+Please contact one of the repository maintainers or follow the "Update via GitHub Actions" steps above (if you have write access) to trigger an update.

 ## Development

 This repository contains the code for generating a static website that displays a catalog of datasets and use cases.
 The website is built from data stored in an Excel file or fetched from a Google Spreadsheet.
 The repository includes both a static HTML generator and a React frontend.